kleinbottle/css-colors/docs/manual.typ

 == Usage

-The CSS Color Module provides two functions:

-+ `css("color-name")` where `"color-name"` is a valid CSS color.
-It may be used wherever a color is valid input in Typst.

-+ `get-hex-value("color-name")` which returns the hexadecimal code for a valid CSS color.
+The CSS Color Module provides a single function called `css()` which takes a valid CSS color name as argument, and returns the corresponding Typst `rgb()` code with the hexadecimal representation of the color.

 The CSS Color module accepts lowercase and CamelCase names as valid CSS colors.
 ```